Vladimir Sidorin: Emigration

 General Sidorin was appointed Governor of Sevastopol (Russia) but emigrated from the Crimea one month later in May 1920 and went into exile: first in Bulgaria, then Serbia, then Czechoslovakia in 1924 and finally in Germany in 1939.

 In Prague he served in the cartographic department of the General Staff of the Czechoslovak Army.
 Together with General Starikov, he co-wrote numerous articles on the history of the Don Army during the Civil War.
 These articles were regularly published in the journal "Free Cossacks" (1936-1938) published in Paris by IA Bily.
 Under the title "The tragedy of the Cossacks", these articles were published in a separate book in four parts in 1936-1938 in Paris (without mentioning the names of the authors).

-At the beginning of the Second World War, General Sidorin left for Germany.
+At the beginning of the World War II, Sidorin left for Germany.
 He died in Berlin on 20 May 1943 and was buried in the Berlin-Tegel Russian Orthodox Cemetery (4th quarter, 12th row, grave No. 18).